gronki/libconfort-old/README.md

 ## Terms of use

-Distributed under the Simplified BSD License.
+Distributed under the MIT License.
 See the LICENSE document for full text and copyright information.